-9° 25' 60S Long 159° 58' 0E Small wartime village located along the Matanikau River.
-Today, the area has expanded into a larger settlement.
+9° 25' 60S Long 159° 58' 0E Matanikau wartime village is located at the mouth of the Matanikau River on the north coast of Guadalcanal in the Solomon Islands.
+Also known as Matanikao.
+Today, the area has expanded into a larger settlement and includes Chinatown to the south.

 (Pronounced Gech-ee) Early int he Guadalcanal campagin, USMC Colonel Frank Goettge and his patrol went to the west bank of the Matanikau river on August 12, 1942.
 They landed with intelligence from a POW that Japanese at this